metaneutrons/snapdog2/docs/blueprint/08-security-implementation-api-layer.md

     # Add as many keys as needed for different clients
     ```

-* **Loading:** The `/Core/Configuration/ApiAuthConfiguration.cs` class is responsible for loading these keys from the environment variables into a list used for validation.
-It should also load the `Enabled` flag.
+* **Loading:** The `/Core/Configuration/ApiConfig.cs` class is responsible for loading these keys from the environment variables into a list used for validation.
+It should also load the `Enabled` flag and `Port` configuration.

 ```csharp
 // Example: /Core/Configuration/ApiAuthConfiguration.cs